Semester: Fall 2026

 Project Grading

-Your final report for each project will ask you to write various sections of a scientific publication as well as produce certain figures and visualizations.
+Each project report asks you to write sections of a scientific publication and produce relevant figures and visualizations.

-The grading system for this class works on a growth model.
-You will receive an unofficial grade per report, and be given detailed feedback on where to incorporate changes and edits.
-This grade is temporary and will improve or remain the same as long as you incorporate the feedback from each previous report or maintain the the same consistency.
+Grading works on a growth model.
+You will receive an unofficial grade per report along with detailed feedback.
+That grade is temporary — it will improve as long as you incorporate the feedback from each previous report.
+Projects account for 80% of your final grade; participation in class and lab accounts for the remaining 20%.

 Course Schedule